Building Bike Culture Beyond Downtown

 Building Bike Culture Beyond Downtown: A Guide to Suburban Community Bike Hubs (download PDF file) sheds light on how Scarborough Cycles, an innovative project launched and led by The Centre for Active Transportation (TCAT) between 2015 and 2018, tapped into the potential for cycling in a suburban district of Toronto.

-Over four years, this community bike hub project repaired over 2,200 bicycles, collaborated with over 50 community groups/organizations, and trained over 200 people in cycling skills – in a part of Toronto where there are few bike lanes and only one bike shop.
+Over five years, this community bike hub project repaired over 2,200 bicycles, collaborated with over 50 community groups/organizations, and trained over 200 people in cycling skills – in a part of Toronto where there are few bike lanes and only one bike shop.

 The report describes how to launch a community bike hub – welcoming spaces where people can learn more about cycling, meet other people who cycle, and go cycling together – to spark cycling adoption.
 Hubs offer programming such as do-it-yourself bicycle repair, bicycle loans, and guided rides to encourage cycling in an area where few trips are made by bicycle.